-The program started at 2 pm in the afternoon with an invocation led by ‘Alim Mohammad Atiya Amanoddin.
-The program was officially opened through a welcoming address given by ‘Alim Jamal Munib.
+The program started at 2:00 pm with an invocation led by ‘Alim Mohammad Atiya Amanoddin followed by the Welcoming Address given by ‘Alim Jamal Munib.
 During his speech, he emphasized that the youth are the most vulnerable sector of the community, and thus, need to be guided properly in the light of Qur’an and Sunnah.
-A conference overview was then given by Dr. Noor Saada, the Internal Mediators Group.
-He enumerated the objectives of the program as follows:
+It was shortly followed by the Conference Overview given by Dr. Noor Saada, the Internal Mediators Group, and enumerated the objectives of the program as follows:

-A topic on Fundamentals of Federalism proceeded after the prayer and dinner break.
-The lecture was given by Prof. Ramon Beleno III.
-He discussed comprehensively the advantages and disadvantages of Federalism.
-He also presented the different models utilized by the different Federal states worldwide.
-Accordingly, each state has their own unique model of implementing Federalism depending on the need of their country and people.
+After the presentation of Atty.
+Randolph Parcasio, Prof. Ramon Beleno III discussed comprehensively on the advantages and disadvantages of Federalism.
+He presented the different models utilized by the different Federal states worldwide.
+As a result, each state has their own unique model of implementing Federalism depending on the need of their country and people.
 Finally, he ended his discussion with the question: “Is there a perfect government?”
 It was then preceded by an open forum.
-During the forum, one of the Ulama emphasized that there is one perfect law, and that is the LAW OF ALLAAH.
+During the forum, one of the Ulama emphasized that there is one perfect law, and that is the LAW OF ALLAH.

 He opened his speech with a verse from the Qur’an, from the Chapter Nahl (The Bee) verse 125: “Invite to the way of your Lord with wisdom and good instruction, and argue with them in a way that is best.
 Indeed, your Lord is most knowing of who has strayed from His way, and He is most knowing of who is [rightly] guided.”
 Accordingly, Muslim and Christians make up half of the population of the world, without peace and justice between them, there will be no peace in the world.
 And the content of the Common Word between Muslims and Christians is: “Love of God”.
 As quoted in the Bible: “Hear O Israel, the Lord, Our God is ONE.”
 He also emphasized that it is not Faith that is being discussed in the Interfaith Dialogue, but the TOLERANCE of having different faiths.